oci-landing-zones/terraform-oci-core-landingzone/templates/existing-identity-domain/README.md

-# Core Landing Zone Custom Identity Domain
+# Core Landing Zone with Existing Identity Domain

 This template deploys a landing zone for a pre-existing non-Default identity domain using [OCI Core Landing Zone](../../) configuration.
 The landing zone also deploys the groups and dynamic groups for the existing domain in this template.